Get us to the finish line! Help complete the new Education Pavilion.

-Friends of Tryon Creek is renovating the Glenn Jackson Shelter, originally built in 1975, to build a new Education Pavilion.
-Creating two enclosed classrooms and public space overlooking the forest at Tryon Creek State Natural Area.
-Construction is underway and scheduled to open next summer thanks to your ongoing community support.
+Friends of Tryon Creek is in the final phase of revitalizing the Glenn Jackson Shelter into a new Education Pavilion - featuring enclosed modern classrooms and a community gathering space overlooking the forest at Tryon Creek State Natural Area.

 An established leader of environmental education in the Portland metropolitan area, Friends of Tryon Creek fulfills the crucial responsibility to build future environmental leaders.
 A new education pavilion will better serve youth on-site at Tryon Creek State Natural Area and together build a sustainable future.